XulbuX/Python/Experiments/SendToFriend/README.md

 `WARNING: Virus detected.
 Starting system cleanup process...`<br>
 The script/exe are named a confusing and special looking name, to make it look like a very suspicious file.
 > [!NOTE]
-> This script/exe only works on Windows.
+> This script/exe wors on all OSes.

 ## addShutdownScriptToStartupFolderAndShutdownPC | [view script](./scripts/addShutdownScriptToStartupFolderAndShutdownPC.py)
 This script/exe will first create a second file `notSUS` in the user's startup directory.<br>